Hall Technique: Appointment 2: Hall Technique

 The stainless steel crowns are selected by tooth type, location and size (see image 2).
 The tooth will be measured to identify the most suitable size of stainless steel crown.
 The clinician will try the stainless steel crown prior to its cementation, to ensure that it fits correctly, and establish if an alternative size or contouring of the stainless steel crown is required.
 When placing the stainless steel crown within the mouth, the airways will generally be protected by placing gauze around the site, or the clinician may secure the stainless steel with tape/Elastoplast.
-Once a correct size/fit is established, the crown may be adhered to the tooth.
-The stainless steel crown is secured to the tooth by partially filling the stainless steel crown with a self curing glass ionomer cement and then placing over the tooth.
+Once a correct size and fit is established, the crown may be adhered to the tooth.
+The stainless steel crown is secured to the tooth by partially filling the stainless steel crown with a self-curing glass ionomer cement and then placing over the tooth.
 The stainless steel crown should "click" securely into place.
 The patient is required to bite firmly onto a cotton roll or bite stick to secure it in the correct position whilst it sets.
 The excess of glass ionomer cement will be wiped off or removed with knotted floss from between the interproximal contact, and a sickle probe from the buccal gingival sulcus on the buccal and lingual/palatal surfaces.

-Appointment 3: follow up appointment
+Appointment 3: follow-up appointment

-At follow up appointments the Hall Technique crown will be assessed clinically and radiographically when required.
+At follow-up appointments the Hall Technique crown will be assessed clinically and radiographically when required.
 The tooth will still be able to exfoliate naturally, and the tooth should exfoliate with the crown in place.
-However, if the patient experiences pain/discomfort after the initial few days, consult your dental professional.
+However, if the patient experiences pain/discomfort after the initial few days, they should consult their dental professional.
 A dental professional should also be consulted if the crown falls off, as this will prevent the management of the decay.